Skip to content

 Quality Tiers

-CRP honestly reports the quality tier of every generation.
-Quality degrades predictably as content scale increases — CRP quantifies this degradation rather than hiding it.
+CRP honestly reports the quality tier of every generation, so you can trust the answer and decide when to dig deeper - quality degrades predictably as content scale increases, and CRP quantifies this degradation rather than hiding it.

 Tier Definitions